 Myth #9: Predictive analytics are expensive

 As I mentioned earlier, predictive analytics doesn’t have to break the bank.
-New software and cloud storage make it within reach of most businesses.
+New software and cloud storage make software to run predictive analytics within reach of most businesses.

 Myth #10: Insights = action

-This may be the grandaddy of all myths about predictive analytics.
+This may be the granddaddy of all myths about predictive analytics.